Morocco World Cup Fixtures, Squad, Group, Guide - World Soccer

 Stalwarts

-Dutch-born Karim El Ahmadi is the anchor of the side.
-Sofiane Boufal has established himself as the top attacker and Hakim Ziyech on theright is a creative force.
+Dutch-born Karim El Ahmadi is the anchor of the side and Hakim Ziyech on the right is a creative force.

 Missing